 Continue reading to find your favourite glacier activity.

-- Or check these Iceland self-drive tours for a memorable road trip
+- Explore these active tours of Iceland for a memorable trip

 1. Visit Reykjavík's Perlan Museum